freetom/Fraud-Blocker-multi-browser-extension/README.md

 # Fraud-Blocker-multi-browser-extension
-Fraud Blocker it's an add-on that protects users from accessing fraudlent sites, preventing Frauds.
-It also warn them when a site has been reported as fraudlent (but still not confirmed to be a fraud).
-It is based on users' feedback
+Fraud Blocker it's an add-on that **Protects** users from accessing fraudlent sites, preventing Frauds.
+It also **Warns** them when a site has been reported as fraudlent (but still not confirmed to be a fraud from us).
+Users can also **Report** a site as fraudlent or **Contro-report**, to feedback a site as non-fraudlent.
+The whole system is based on users' feedback.

+It's real-time.
+Users are synchronized with the server on a delay of few minutes.
+If you report a site as fraudlent, all the other users will see the Warning toolbar in a matter of minutes if they visit the reported site.

 ##Internals